Support for Healthcare Professionals

 Smokefree Hampshire works in partnership with healthcare professionals to reduce nicotine dependence and prevent long‑term harm among children and young people.

-We provide free, confidential, and non‑judgemental vaping cessation support for young people aged 12 + living or studying in Hampshire.
+We provide free, confidential, and non‑judgemental smoking and vaping cessation support for young people aged 12 + living or studying in Hampshire.

 Our service complements clinical care and supports early intervention, brief advice, and onward referral.